 - Hire out your garden as allotments

-- Hire out your garden for parties
+- Host garden parties

 - Hire out your garden as a campsite